 Click on the name of the study in the far left column of your list of studies.
 You will be taken to a page that gives you the names of the experimenters and principal investigator.
 There will also be links to email the researchers.

 If you miss an experiment and did not notify the researcher ahead of time, that is called a no-show.
-If you are a no-show for 2 experiments, you will no longer be allowed to sign up for experiments for the current quarter.
+If you are an unexcused no-show for 2 experiments, you will no longer be allowed to sign up for experiments for the current quarter.
 You should definitely show up for any studies that you have scheduled.

 Any research credits you still need to fulfill will have to be earned by completing the paper option.
 Note: Like everything else with the research requirement, no-shows will not affect your letter grade, but they could affect your credibility.

 An emergency is defined as some event BEYOND YOUR CONTROL that requires your immediate attention.
 Signing up for an experiment during lecture, then deciding to go to lecture does not constitute an emergency.